A Novel Patch-Based TDA Approach for Computed Tomography Imaging: Methods

 \subsubsection{Benchmarking Experiments}

-Finally, we benchmarked the patch-based PH construction method against the cubical complex, the classical approach of computing PH for grid-structured data.
-Two separate experiments were conducted to compare the methods in terms of classification performance and computational efficiency.
+Finally, we benchmarked the patch-based PH construction method against the cubical complex, the classical approach of computing PH for grid-structured data as well as radiomic features.
+Two separate experiments were conducted: the first compared the methods in terms of classification performance, and the second assessed the computational efficiency of PH-based methods.
 Considering the volumetric nature of our data, unlike 2D images, the 3D version of cubical complex filtration was employed to construct PH in dimensions zero, one, and two, corresponding to connected voxels, loops, and voids between the voxels respectively.
 These PBs were then featurized using persistent statistical vectorization and concatenated.
 The resulting final feature vectors were subsequently passed into the same classification pipeline used in the previous experiments.
 To benchmark patch-based TDA against the cubical complex in terms of the time required to compute PBs, a sample 3D ROI of the preprocessed CT scans was selected from each dataset, and the average computation time was calculated over 100 trials.
 This experiment was conducted on a machine equipped with 64 GB of RAM and an Intel Core i7 processor, and there was no resource constraint for the calculations of PH performed by each method.
-In the next section, the results of all experiments conducted in this study will be reported and discussed.